-(d) Reducing space threats through norms, rules and principles of responsible behaviours

-At its seventy-fifth session, the General Assembly requested the Secretary-General to submit to it, at its seventy-sixth session, a substantive report on issues related to reducing space threats through norms, rules and principles of responsible behaviours, with an annex containing the views of Member States thereon, and decided to include in the provisional agenda of its seventy-sixth session, under the item entitled "Prevention of an arms race in outer space", a sub-item entitled "Reducing space threats through norms, rules and principles of responsible behaviours" (resolution 75/36).
+(d) Reducing space threats through norms, rules and principles of responsible behaviours At its seventy-fifth session, the General Assembly, under the item entitled "Prevention of an arms race in outer space", decided to include in the provisional agenda of its seventy-sixth session a sub-item entitled "Reducing space threats through norms, rules and principles of responsible behaviours" (resolution 75/36).
+The Assembly has had the item on its agenda since its seventy-sixth session (resolution 76/231 and decisions 76/561 and 77/513).
+At the seventy-seventh session, the Assembly decided to include in the provisional agenda of its seventy-eighth session, under the item entitled "Prevention of an arms race in outer space", the sub-item entitled "Reducing space threats through norms, rules and principles of responsible behaviours" (decision 77/513).
+No advance documentation is expected.